IsaKiko/theBook/README.md

 1. Finish with **soy sauce** or **salt** and **vinegar**.
 If it's too thick, add more water.

+# Dips

+# Meals

+## Satay Veggies
+### Ingredients
+* One serving of satay sauce
+* Half a bag of cauliflour
+* One can of corn

+1. Make satay sauce.
+1. Thaw cauliflour in microwave (for roughly 2 minutes) or boil in water (also roughly 2 minutes).
+1. Mix everything in pan until hot.

+## Satay Veggie Pasta
+### Ingredients
+* One serving of satay veggies
+* Pasta

+1. Make satay veggies.
+1. Make pasta.
+1. Mix.

+## Satay Veggie Pie
+### Ingredients
+* One serving of satay veggies
+* 2 sheets of puff pastry

+1. Make satay veggies.
+1. Thaw **2 sheets of puff pastry**.
+1. Lay one sheet of pastry in the bottom of the mold.
+1. Cut out of the other sheet the largest circle you can (i.e. cut off the 4 corners).
+1. Use the cut-offs to fill in any gaps between the first sheet in the bottom of the mold and the rim of the mold.
+1. Fill pie with satay veggies and cover with large circle.
+1. If you want the pie to go brown, rub some maple syrup onto it.
+1. Bake at 180 degrees celsius for 23 minutes.

 ## Uni-Pot

+## Broccoli with lemon

 ## Spaghetti Bolognese